It’s Spring! Fun Is Blooming in the Mountains

 At Blue Ridge Community Theater, you can catch the comedy, The Prisoner of Second Avenue, April 11-28, or enjoy a concert by Live at the Fillmore (April 5) or Geoff Achison (May 3).
 The months of April and May are prime time to see the blooming rhododendrons at Hamilton Gardens in nearby Hiawassee.
 And don’t forget to check in at Mercier Orchards for Apple Blossom Tractor Tours, Strawberry U-Pick and other fun events.

-As we celebrate our seventh year of publishing DIRECTIONS, we hope you will find everything you need to enjoy your visit to Blue Ridge and the beautiful North Georgia Mountains!
+As we celebrate our seventh year of publishing DIRECTIONS, we hope you will find everything you need to enjoy your visit to Blue Ridge, the Copper Basin and the entire North Georgia mountain area!

 DIRECTIONS magazine provides helpful travel information about the beautiful areas of Blue Ridge, McCaysville & Fannin County, GA; Ellijay & Gilmer County, GA; Blairsville & Union County, GA; and the Copper Basin area of Polk County, TN.
 Please look for printed copies at area hotels, cabins, B&Bs, visitor centers, shops and restaurants.
 You can also download a PDF copy by clicking HERE or view it online by clicking on the cover image.

 (Click the cover image to view online)